 How do you find the best Multicap funds based on the above analysis?

 - Similarly, funds with a poor return consistency are colour coded RED, while those with good return consistency are coded Green.
-As mentioned above you should prefer a lower turnover fund between two funds that have are close on the other parameters.
+As mentioned above you should prefer a lower turnover fund between two funds that have been close to the other parameters.

 - A good thumb rule is to avoid Red i.e. a riskier portfolio and/or a less consistent performer in favour of others with similar or even slightly lower rolling returns.

-Top 10 Multicap funds (on 5-year rolling returns basis) (For the complete & updated list click here)
+Top 10 Multicap funds based on 5-year rolling returns

 |Scheme Name||Q||P||3 Year Rolling Return (%)||5 Year Rolling Return (%)|